Vahid-Kosari/fenjan_website/README.md

-This is a web app created under supervision of hue-salari that assist you in finding your dream Ph.D. position.
+This is a web app created by vahid-kosari under supervision of hue-salari that assist you in finding your dream Ph.D. position.